 Merino stamps have been found in the UK, in Australia and on an incomplete Anderson shelter sent out from the UK to be shown in The Ditsong National Museum of Military History, Saxonwold, Johannesburg, South Africa.

-I am grateful to Ash Hawkes for sending me these detailed photos taken inside a shelter near Dover.
-I cannot myself see a phoenix within the marks, but maybe I am lacking imagination?
+I am grateful to Ash Hawkes for sending me the first two of these detailed photos taken inside a shelter near Dover, and to Richard Allman for sending me the third image taken from a shelter which was rebuilt on an allotment in Plymouth.
+I confess that I cannot myself see a phoenix within the marks, but maybe I am lacking imagination?

 7. Trademark Staley

 8. Emu Best